 Prior to coming to the Institute in 2003, Rolf served for a decade with the Minnesota Environmental Quality Board and Office of Strategic and Long-Range Planning.
 For seven of those years he served as Assistant Director of then Governor Arne Carlson’s Sustainable Development Initiative, working to harmonize the state’s economic and environmental policies.

 Rolf has written or helped craft new laws on high performance buildings, hydrogen and fuel cell technologies, resource efficient land use, and sustainable development.
-He recently co-authored the Midwest Chapter of the third National Climate Assessment, a comprehensive report on climate change impacts in the US.
+He was a contributing author to the third National Climate Assessment, a comprehensive report required by Congress on climate change impacts in the US.
 Rolf has authored and edited many publications on energy, transportation and sustainable development and speaks to a wide range of audiences both nationally and abroad.

 Rolf holds a Bachelor’s Degree in English Literature from Carleton College and a Master’s Degree in International Environmental Policy from Tufts University.
-He serves on the Advisory Board of the University of Minnesota’s NorthStar Initiative for Sustainable Enterprise, the Board of Advisors for the Midwest CleanTech Open.
+He has served on numerous advisory boards, including the University of Minnesota’s NorthStar Initiative for Sustainable Enterprise and the Midwest CleanTech Open.
 Rolf currently serves on the Steering Committee for the MN Sustainable Growth Coalition, a group of more than 30 leading companies dedicated to ushering in a “circular economy.”
 He is an alumnus of the Wilder Foundation’s James P. Shannon Leadership Institute and has served as president of the Izaak Walton League of America (Minnesota Division), and Union Park Community Council in St. Paul where he lives with his wife of 23 years Kathy (their two sons are in college).